mahmedofficial/MAhmed-Protfolio/README.md

 ## 🌟 Contributions

-- [Contribution to an open-source project or community involvement]
+- Contributed to [specific open-source project or community involvement].
+- Engaged in cybersecurity awareness initiatives at [your organization or community].

 ## 📫 Contact Me